WIDE RECEIVER

 WR | OHIO STATE | 6’1 | 205

-Strengths: Egbuka is a smooth and natural mover with good size.
-He has a great feel for sitting in the zone and a general spatial awareness that is evident on film.
-Egbuka is a reliable target who works extremely well in tight quarters and has a great understanding of the nuances of the game Weaknesses: Egbuka does not give you overly athletic capabilities and is not overly imposing from a physical standpoint Bottom Line: Egbuka is a high-floor, high-upside prospect who will become a very good WR in the NFL
+Strengths: Egbuka is a smooth, natural mover with solid size.
+He has an excellent feel for settling into zones and displays strong spatial awareness on tape.
+He’s a reliable target who thrives in tight spaces and shows a deep understanding of route nuance and overall offensive structure.
+Weaknesses: He doesn’t offer elite athletic traits and isn’t particularly imposing physically.
+Bottom Line: Egbuka is a high-floor, high-upside prospect with the polish and instincts to become a very good NFL wide receiver.

 Grade: Round 1